 When you registered for online banking you will have received your Customer ID, Your Personal Access Code (PAC) and instructions on how to set up your smart device for Strong Customer Authentication (SCA).
 Click here for more information on getting set up for SCA.

 To login to EBS Your Accounts Online enter your Customer ID, the requested digits of your PAC and accept the push notification that is sent to your paired device.
 If for some reason your device cannot accept a notification, you will be prompted to use the EBS Authenticator App to generate an OTP (One-time passcode).
 Enter the code on screen to complete authentication.
 By responding to this automated message or entering the OTP you are confirming that it really is you logging into your account.

-Another item worth noting is that your PAC may not be asked for in sequential order.
+It's worth noting that your PAC digits may not be asked for in sequential order.

 Viewing your accounts

 When you have logged in you will be brought to the My Accounts homepage.
 Your internet registered accounts will be listed on the left hand side of the screen and the latest transactions for the first account will be displayed.
 You can filter by transaction type, simply click on the arrowhead beside the account name or change the date range at the top right of the screen.
-A new feature of the site is that you can now view up to three accounts at the same time by using the multiple accounts view.
+You can now view up to three accounts at the same time by using the multiple accounts view.